What is Community Rail

 stakeholders both in local government and private industry.
 This in turn will help community rail groups to collaborate with new partners and diversify their funding bases.

-+ Assist in creating opportunities to further develop community rail’s impact and to infuence unregulated fares.
++ Assist in creating opportunities to further develop community rail’s impact and to influence unregulated fares.

 This process will apply to community rail partnerships in England and Wales.